 Other Areas of Our Health Law Practice

-- Managed care/integrated delivery systems: Our health law attorneys have negotiated and drafted contracts between hospitals, physician groups and other providers.
+- Managed care/integrated delivery systems: Our Kalamazoo health care attorneys have negotiated and drafted contracts between hospitals, physician groups and other providers.
 The firm has provided planning and implementation advice in the formation of integrated systems linking a broad range of services through one contracting entity.

 - Regulatory enforcement: The firm defends health care providers and professionals in civil and criminal investigations.

 - Professional and medical staff issues: Attorneys in the firm deal with medical staff matters, including physician recruitment arrangements, drafting and revision of medical staff bylaws, and guidelines for appointment and reappointment; the equitable use of credentialing criteria; negotiating and drafting of physician service contracts; and appeal hearings for denial or termination of privileges.

 - Physician services: Attorneys within the firm assist physicians and professional corporations in numerous corporate matters, including incorporation, shareholder agreements, employment arrangements and acquisitions.